FL275021/PaymentManager-CSinAzure/README.md

 -Admins: Manage all users, payments, expenses types and teams, aswell of all of the above options.

+#Technologies used:

+### Azure
-### Client MVC and API resources, aswell as the database are all up in Azure.
+Client MVC and API resources, aswell as the database are all independently running in Azure.

-### Solution API restFull - utilizes clean architecture following the Solid principle.
+### Solution API restFull
+Utilizes clean architecture following the Solid principle.

-JWT (JSON Web Token) Bearer Authentication:
+### JWT (JSON Web Token) Bearer Authentication:
 A JWT is a self-contained token that encapsulates information for an API resource or a client.
-The client which requested the JWT can request data from an API resource using the Authorization header and a bearer token.